 Before you begin

 - Consider creating a page at your author website or a media kit stored at Google Drive (or somewhere in the cloud) that has all the needed publicity information about the book and you.
-Then you’ll have a link you can share via email or elsewhere whenever people want to know more, have info requests, etc. Here’s a good example that is more extensive than what most authors need, but gives you an idea of what to include.
+Then you’ll have a link you can share via email or elsewhere whenever people want to know more, have info requests, etc. Here’s an example of a basic kit.

 1. First, reach out to the people who know you